After nearly a decade of travel, work, and artistic fulfillment, Katharine Hepburn returned to Hollywood and Spencer Tracy.

 Kramer was smart enough to realize that Columbia would nix the project if he was completely honest with them about the subject matter.
 So when Kramer pitched Guess Who’s Coming to Dinner to the studio executives, he remained as vague as possible about the storyline.
 Kramer said the film would be about “a marriage proposal,” and that he had Spencer Tracy, Katharine Hepburn, and Sidney Poitier for starring roles.
 But he didn’t mention much else.

 Sidney Tops the List

 Poitier’s name alone was enough to convince Columbia’s executives of the film’s potential.
-Indeed, a Gallup poll would soon find that Sidney Poitier topped the list of an elite group of actors whose films the public would pay to see simply because they starred Sidney Poitier.
+Indeed, a Gallup poll would soon find that Sidney Poitier topped the list of an elite group of actors whose films the public would pay to see on the basis of their star power alone.

-Sidney Poitier, the son of a humble tomato farmer who grew up in poverty on Cat Island in the Bahamas, came to America as a young man, and, amidst the racism and prejudice of the time, decided to “set the bar higher” for himself, becoming the first black movie star in the process, so popular with audiences that they’d literally pay to see him in any film.
+Poitier, the son of a humble tomato farmer who grew up in poverty on Cat Island in the Bahamas, came to America as a young man, and, amidst the racism and prejudice of the time, decided to “set the bar higher” for himself.
+In the process, he became the first black leading man, so popular with audiences that they’d literally pay to see him in any film.
 At a time when many hearts had yet to be softened towards racial equality, Sidney Poitier was beloved by audiences of all colors.